nomilous/in./README.md

 These conventions are a work in progress.

 * __in.as__ informs the actor to provide data. (this is the default)
-* __in.do__ informs the actor to do something and provide only boolean success or failure
+* __in.do__ informs the actor to do something and provide only null for success or error for failure

 Conventions for __out.__ are not yet clear.